 Additionally, there is the risk of nuclear accidents, which can release dangerous radiation levels into the environment.
 The cleanup and remediation efforts following a nuclear accident can be expensive and time-consuming, and the impacts on local communities can be devastating.

-Nuclear Energy vs. Renewable Energy – Advantages and Disadvantages
+Comparing Nuclear Energy and Renewable Energy Sources

 While nuclear energy and renewable energy sources such as wind and solar power have advantages and disadvantages, there are some critical differences between them.